 A lack of red is not always easy to recognise because it can be confused with too much white, a Metal imbalance.
 However, too much white is quite marked, so a lack of red beside or under the eyes or in the laugh lines is not so hard to see.

+Joy and laughter are common amongst children, in whom the fire of life burns strongest.
 Healthy happy children exude joy.
-(Mind you, they can quickly turn on misery too, but if it's a performance, that's still the Fire element working well!)
+(Mind you, they can quickly turn on misery too, but if it’s a performance, that’s still the Fire element working well!)